Pediatric Care Clinic PCMH

 It is to:

-- Help you address any health issues your child has throughout your child’s lifespan by providing comprehensive care.
+- Help you address any health issues including behavioral health needs your child has throughout your child’s lifespan by providing comprehensive care.

 - Help you find resources in your community that may benefit you and your family.